STARTING ADDICTION TREATMENT RECOVERY

 - Confirmation of Receipt of Forms

-- Urine screens test for: THC, opiates, cocaine, methamphetamine, amphetamine, buprenorphine, benzodiazepine, MDMA, methadone, oxycodone, and phencyclidine (PCP).
+- Urine screens test for: THC, opiates, cocaine, methamphetamine, amphetamine, Suboxone, benzodiazepine, MDMA, Methadone, oxycodone, and phencyclidine (PCP).

 - Your vitals (temperature, blood pressure, pulse, breathing rate) will help us place you on the Clinical Opiate Withdrawal Scale (COWS).